BuonomoLea/minimal-multipage-web/README.md

 - Open `index.html` in your browser to view the main page.
 - The sidebar menu provides navigation to all major sections.
 Each section is a folder with its own `index.html`.
-- All changes to HTML, CSS, or JS are reflected immediately—no build step required.
+- All changes to HTML, CSS, or JS are reflected immediately no build step required.

 ## Structure